ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 Once logged in, you will stay logged in the system and won’t need to log in again even if a new terminal is opened or the system is restarted.
 You will only need to log in again if you manually log out from the system.

 When you are in the Polly environment, you can log in to Polly CLI without the need to input credentials.
 We auto detect the Polly permissions or the user.
-The following are the ways to auto log in to Polly in different Polly environments :
+The following are the ways to auto log in to Polly in different Polly environments:

 *   **Notebook:** You are automatically logged in to Polly CLI as the same user as your Polly log in.
 You can directly start using all the Polly CLI commands as you wish.